 I am first time freshman.
 Why can't I register now?

 a.
 New students must attend orientation and meet with Success Coach before they can register.
 They must register by the last day of late registration.

 If I withdraw from school, do I have to submit readmission application form to return?

 a.
 Yes.
 Students must complete an Application for Readmission, by July 30 for the Fall semester or by November 30 for the Spring semester.
 The nonrefundable fee is $25.00.
 The student will be informed in writing of the decision by the Registrar's Office.
 Former students whose college education has been interrupted for five or more years must complete the most recent curriculum in the major as shown in the current undergraduate catalog.
 Students re-entering after 10 years or more may not be able to apply all credits to their current program.

 Transfer of Credit

-- DEVELOPMENTAL COURSES NOT TRANSFERABLE: Although Bethune-Cookman University accepts courses transferred from other institutions that lead to a college degree at this institution, it does not accept developmental/remedial courses from another institution.
+a.
+Developmental courses are not transferable.
+Although Bethune-Cookman University accepts courses transferred from other regionally accredited institutions that lead to college degree at B-CU, it does not accept developmental/remedial courses from other institutions.